 - Owner abuse or neglect of dogs

-Because dog owners are almost always responsible for damages caused by their pets, owners should be aware of state and local laws regarding dogs.
+In Nebraska, dog owners are strictly liable for injuries and damages caused by their pets.
 The Nebraska Humane Society offers resources on its responsible pet owners page.

 Preventing Dog Bites

-The Centers for Disease Control and Prevention (CDC) provides a number of tips for preventing dog bites:
+The CDC provides a number of tips for preventing dog bites:

 - Socialize your dog and undergo obedience training with it